ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 Note:

 Simcom stands for "simultaneous communication."
 It is the process of signing and voicing at the same time.
 Simcom necessarily follows English word order since you are voicing.
-Using simcom occasionally to explain games or answer advanced questions can enhance a class, but after such "brief" explanations, is important to turn our voices off and use ASL so the students can have a proper model.
+Thus a person using simcom is not modeling ASL.